appium/appium-xcuitest-driver/docs/execute-methods.md

 This functionality is only available since xcuitest driver version 4.18.
 Xcode must be at version 14.3+ and iOS must be at version 16.4+.

+It is recommended for iOS 17+ real devices to simulate the device location.

 #### Arguments

 Name | Type | Required | Description | Example